LEAF-BoiseState/janus/README.md

 # 2. Simulation loop
   - Loop through time
-     > Do any needed statistics at the beginning of time (i.e., update neighborhood stats for farmers, urban areas, etc.)
+     - Compute statistics at the beginning of time (i.e., update neighborhood stats for farmers, urban areas, etc.)
-     > Get any new global info needed (i.e., value of crops)
+     - Get any new global info needed (i.e., value of crops)
-     > Have all farmers decide on their crop choice for next year
+     - Have all farmers decide on their crop choice for next year
-     > Switch to new crops, update npy.
+     - Switch to new crops, update npy.

      >>> FUTURE VERSION
         - Compute happiness metric based on urbanness, global crop price